ORMIRcommunity/templates/computational_project/code/notebooks/README.md

 # Notebooks

-This subfolder contains the Jupyter notebooks created in your project
+Add here the Jupyter notebooks of the project